A2 raw milk is becoming much more in demand these days as people learn about the problematic A1 beta-casein protein found in A1 milk.

 Holsteins can produce close to 9 gallons per day per cow!

-In a few states, you'll be able to find A2 raw milk at health food stores, coops, and at farmer's markets.
+In a few states, you will be able to find A2 raw milk at health food stores, coops, and at farmer's markets.

 A2 raw milk is sometimes distributed through a cow share program, wherein the consumer owns a share of the dairy animal or of the herd.